 I love the Rick Steeves phrasebooks for European languages like Spanish, French, Italian, German, and others.
 Lonely Planet makes some great phrasebooks as well for European countries as well as many others like Thailand, China, and Russia.

 There are a lot of language barrier examples I could refer to.
 I’ll share this because when people talk about how difficult it is to communicate in foreign countries, invariably, people Mention France.

 Yet, many of the same Americans make no effort to speak French at all.
-I often find these are the same people who make comments about non-English speakers in the United States that “they are in America and they should learn to speak the language!”
+I often find these are the same people who make comments about non-English speakers in the United States “they are in America, and they should learn to speak the language!”

 2. Pantomime When You Need to

 Remember the game Charades?
 One person picks a card and has to act out a word or phrase.
 It’s not easy, but it’s quite helpful when dealing with a language barrier.

 Are you in a restaurant?
 Point to a picture on the menu.
 Are you in a market?
 Point and gesture for the person you’re trying to communicate with to write a number down on a piece of paper, so you understand the cost in the local currency.